warrenjl/Bandits/README.md

 # Bandits
-Code for simulation studies comparing the performances of different bandit algorithms.
+Code for implementing RTS_P and RTS_NB.